-R Board's ecommendation Page Reference (for more detail) Item 1.
-To elect two directors designated by Carlyle for terms ending at the 2021 Annual Meeting of Stockholders or until their successors are elected and qualify to serve / FOR Each Nominee 16 Item 2.
-To elect three Class I directors for terms ending at the 2023 Annual Meeting of Stockholders or until their successors are elected and qualify to serve 1 FOR Each Nominee 16 Item 3.
+Board's Recommendation Page Reference (for more detail) Item 1.
+To elect two directors designated by Carlyle for terms ending at the 2021 Annual Meeting of Stockholders or until their successors are elected and qualify to serve ~ FOR Each Nominee 16 Item 2.
+To elect three Class I directors for terms ending at the 2023 Annual Meeting of Stockholders or until their successors are elected and qualify to serve ~ FOR Each Nominee 16 Item 3.
 To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2020 1 FOR 42 Item 4.
 To approve, on a non-binding advisory basis, the compensation of our NEOs, as described in this Proxy Statement 1 FOR 45 Item 5.
 To vote, on a non-binding advisory basis, on the frequency of future advisory votes on the compensation of our NEOs.
 1 EVERY YEAR 46 Item 6.
-To approve the issuance of common shares in connection with certain rights of holders of the Company's Series A Convertible Preferred Stock issued in connection with the ARRIS acquisition / FOR 83 Item 7.
-To approve additional shares under our 2019 Long Term Incentive Plan / FOR 87 return the signed proxy card
+To approve the issuance of common shares in connection with certain rights of holders of the Company's Series A Convertible Preferred Stock issued in connection with the ARRIS acquisition 1 FOR 83 Item 7.
+To approve additional shares under our 2019 Long Term Incentive Plan 1 FOR 87 calling 1-800-PROXIES toll-free from the United States or Canada mail return the signed proxy card